 Founded in 1888, but entrusted to the care of the Society of Jesus in 1942, The University of Scranton is one of only 27 Jesuit, Catholic universities in the country.
 What does it means to be a Jesuit institution?
 Here’s an explanation of who we are, and why it matters.

 Academic & Honors Programsplus or minus

 The academic experience at Scranton is rigorous and broad-based.
-Choose from 65 bachelor’s degree programs, 43 minors and 38 concentrations and tracks in our three undergraduate colleges.
-We also offer doctoral programs in Physical Therapy and Nursing Practice.
+Choose from 69 bachelor’s degree programs, 49 minors and 38 concentrations and tracks in our three undergraduate colleges.
+We also offer doctoral programs in Business Administration, Physical Therapy and Nursing Practice.
 When students discover all that Scranton has to offer, they will discover themselves.